-5. Build the political capital of First 5 within the county.
+5. Build the political capital of your organization or coalition within the county or city.

-- BE VISIBLE IN GOVERNMENT VENUES - Monitor and testify in county budget hearings it can be a simple message; just be there. - Request informational hearings by the Board of Supervisors on issues of importance to families with young children. - ➤ Learn to bring crowds (especially kids) to public meetings, particularly the Board of Supervisors.
+- BE VISIBLE IN GOVERNMENT VENUES - > Monitor and testify in county budget hearings it can be a simple message; just be there. - Request informational hearings by the Board of Supervisors/City Council on issues of importance to children, youth and their families. - Learn to bring crowds (especially kids) to public meetings, particularly the Board of Supervisors/City Council.
 This will be very influential.
-Elected officials never forget a large crowd they may forget what you say, but not how many people attended.
+Elected officials never forget a large crowd - they may forget what you say, but not how many people attended.

-- Use drama and personal testimony at the Board meetings to give powerful emotional appeals. - CULTIVATE THE PRESS, for instance: - ➤ Don't be shy about getting quoted in the media.
-Be aggressive call reporters when you have something to say about newsworthy issues. - ➤ Hone your media skills press events, guest editorials, letters to the editor, meetings with reporters and editorial boards. - HELP OTHERS WITH RELATED CAUSES - Support related campaigns of others (housing, education, mental health).
+- > Use drama and personal testimony at the Board/Council meetings to give powerfuL appeals. - CULTIVATE THE PRESS, for instance: - Don't be shy about getting quoted in the media.
+Be aggressive call reporters when you have something to say about newsworthy issues. - Hone your media skills press events, guest editorials, letters to the editor, meetings with reporters and editorial boards. - HELP OTHERS WITH RELATED CAUSES - Support related campaigns of others (housing, education, mental health).
 They will become long-term friends and allies. - IT'S ALL ABOUT RELATIONSHIPS - - Cultivate relationships with key decision-makers and key people in positions.
-Also, tell them when you are disappointed in them. - IF POSSIBLE, DEVELOP A POLITICALCHAMPION - Congratulate politicians whenever appropriate.
+Also, tell them when you are disappointed in them. - Cultivate relationships with the directors and key staff of county departments that could find the resources in their budgets or grants to fund your priorities (e.g., MHSA dollars) human services, public health, economic development, housing, libraries - IF POSSIBLE, DEVELOP A POLITICALCHAMPION - Congratulate politicians whenever appropriate.
 Search for one or more political champions and keep them close - coffees, meetings, regular e-mails, etc. - BUILD YOUR POLITICAL HARDBALL SKILLS